syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPopupLayout/Getting-Started.md

 ### Adding a UILabel as the ContentView of the SfPopupLayout

 Any view can be added as the popup content using the [SfPopupLayout.PopupView.ContentView]() property to refresh it.
-Refer to the following code example in which a text view is added as popup content:
+Refer to the following code example in which a UILabel is added as popup content:

 {% highlight c# %}